Saidsp19/sidecar/README.md

 % sudo route add -net 237.1.2.100/32 -interface lo0
 ```

-> NOTE: this may not be necessary depending on your system.
-Try the examples below first, and only if you have
+> NOTE: this should *not* be done if you want to share multicast data with other systems on your network.
+It is great
-> issues receiving multcast packets do the above route change.
+> for development on one system so you don't disrupt the network with tons of packets.

 There are some binary files in the `data/pri` directory that need to be joined before they can be used: